defiant00/expl/README.md

 * Some sort of explicit ordering of impure functions
 * Not OO, but explore code reuse options

+### Notes

+* Should ast.Node have pointers or direct slices and lists?
+* Need to free any AST allocations

 ```
 ; a comment
 ; tokens are split on whitespace and may contain any character except '(' ')' ';'